-There are a variety of extra curricular activities that the school is involved in.
+There are a variety of extra curricular activities that students can avail of.

 The school also has Badminton and Athletics teams and we won the All Ireland U/16 “B” Badminton title in 2008 while our 2011 First Year Basketball team won the East Region “A” title for the first time in the school’s history.
 They repeated this achievement as Second Years and were runners up in the All Ireland tournament and won the U/16 “A” Dublin title in 2012/13.
 The team made history in 2015, winning the school’s first ever Dublin U/19 Division 1 basketball title.

-The school is active in Debating and in 2008/9 and 2011/12 reached the All Ireland Semi Finals of the Concern Debates competition.
-The Library is open twice a week at lunch time for those who wish to borrow books or play board games.
+The Library Social Club is open three times a week at lunch time for those who wish to borrow books, play board games or just hang out and chat with friends.
 On other days at lunchtime the Library is used for various student clubs including History and Irish clubs.

 The school also has a drama club which meets once or twice a week and mounts a major performance each year.
-In 2015 they performed A Few Good Men.
+Recent productions have included A Few Good Men, The Shawshank Redemption and Good Will Hunting.
+In 2019 they will produce Chariots of Fire.

 Finally the school has a very active Student’s Council, membership of which is open to Second, Third, Transition Years, Fifth and Sixth Years.